River to Trench: Protecting the Path of Tuna

 Hands-on Moments with the Species or Waterway

-Migration observation: Filming juvenile tuna (whitebait) moving upstream in September/October
+Migration observation: Filming juvenile tuna (whitebait) moving upstream in October

 Adult migration: Capturing adult tuna migrating downstream in March/April